Vallco Shopping Mall: Current ownership

+Demolition and redevelopment

 In August 2015, Sand Hill announced a plan to demolish the mall and replace it with The Hills at Vallco, a retail, office, and residential development based on a street grid.
 It was to be covered with the world's largest green roof, to be occupied by a city park.
 Rafael Viñoly Architects and OLIN Landscape Architects were selected as chief designers of the project.

 In November 2016, voters rejected two ballot initiatives related to Vallco: Measure C, which would have attempted to freeze Vallco as a retail center without offices or housing, in addition to imposing additional restrictions on development options throughout the city, and Measure D, which would have approved the proposed Hills at Vallco project, bypassing standard city approval processes.
 In the wake of the votes, Sand Hill announced it would stop investing in the mall.
 Managing Director Reed Moulds said the company "will not sell the land nor make investments into the current failed asset.
 In order for us to invest in Vallco we have to be certain it will be a worthwhile investment and not just the Band-Aid approaches that have failed Vallco for decades.
 Until Cupertino is ready for that approach, we have no choice but to stop".
 In a follow-up statement, Moulds said that current tenants' leases would be honored so long as they remained at the mall; AMC Theatres, Bowlmor Lanes, Ice Center Cupertino, and Benihana all indicated their intention to stay.
 However, all vacant areas of the mall would be closed for security reasons, and remaining tenants without lease terms were to be evicted.

 In May 2017, Sand Hill began implementing the closure of vacant areas, with seven new interior walls erected and a fenced-off section in front of the former Macy's.
 On March 7, 2018, Sand Hill and AMC Theatres announced that the movie theater would close on March 22, 2018 – making the 16-screen megaplex's lifespan less than 11 years.

 In March 2018, Sand Hill proposed a revised mixed-use development plan with an increase from 800 to 2,402 residential units, and still including a rooftop park.
 The company submitted an application under SB 35, a 2017 California law that seeks to mitigate the state's housing crisis by eliminating the requirement for local approval of certain kinds of developments that include housing.
 This proposal has been approved by the city.

 Advisory plans being developed by members of the community through a charrette would include 2,400 residential units and more retail space than Sand Hill's plan.

-On December 1, 2018, Dynasty Seafood Restaurant closed.
+On December 1, 2018, Dynasty Seafood Restaurant, the final tenant without an exterior entrance, closed.
 Bay Club closed its doors in July 2019, leaving the entirety of the mall west of Wolfe Road (as well as the bridge over the road) vacant; all the remaining tenants occupy the smaller eastern portion of the mall.